ansuini/IntrinsicDimDeep/README.md

 To frame this research in a broader perspective we point to the excellent seminar given by Davide Zoccolan at the [ICTP Workshop on Science of Data Science | (smr 3283)](https://www.youtube.com/watch?v=nO13-AHit6E)

+### Results reproducibility

+In order to reproduce the main results of our paper follow these detailed instruction [code_instructions.pdf](https://github.com/ansuini/IntrinsicDimDeep/tree/master/code_instructions.pdf)